seq-code/documentation/guide/curation.md

 4. Confirm that the designated type genus is the first legitimate genus in the taxon.
 Under the SeqCode, higher taxonomic ranks should be formed from the first legitimate genus name belonging to the taxon.
-Confirm that no earlier correct, preferred, and legitimate genera under the SeqCode, ICNP, or ICN exist in this taxon.
+Confirm that no earlier correct, preferred, and legitimate genera under the SeqCode, ICNP, or ICNafp exist in this taxon.
 If there are no earlier legitimate genera to serve as type, select the green check mark for “Later taxon as type” entry.
 However, note that there could be contention on what the earliest legitimate genus is,